Urinary Tract Infection

 - After going to the bathroom, women should wipe front to back (vagina to anus).
 Wiping back to front tends to transfer bacteria from the anal area directly to the vaginal area.

-- Keep the genital area clean, but stay away from the bubble baths, feminine hygiene sprays and wipes, douches (unless medically prescribed).
-These disturb the normal cleansing action of the genitalia, leaving a woman more susceptible to both vaginal infection and urinary tract infection.
+- Keep the genitalia clean, but stay away from scented soap, bubble baths, feminine hygiene sprays, wipes and douches.
+These disturb the normal cleansing action of the genitalia, increasing susceptibility to both vaginal infection and urinary tract infection.

-- Sometimes a method of contraception such as a diaphragm may be a cause of recurrence; talk to your health care provider.
+- Sometimes a method of contraception such as spermicide, sponge or a diaphragm may be a cause of recurrence; talk to your health care provider if you’d like to try another method.

-- Take showers or short baths instead of soaking at length in the tub.
-(Exception– soaking may help relieve the initial pain of an infection).
+- Take showers or short baths instead of soaking in the tub.
+(Exception– soaking may help relieve the initial pain of a UTI).

 - Wear loosely fitted clothing and cotton undergarments.
-Avoid tight pants, leotards, spandex, and other synthetic clothing materials in the genital area.
+Avoid tight pants, leggings, spandex, and synthetic clothing materials in the genital area.